Vladimir, the 19 Years Old Millennial Loom Weaving Fabric, Hand Spinning, Knitting

 His workshop is equipped with old weaving and hand spinning tools that he collects and uses for his projects.
 Here he stores raw materials up for future use: wool for socks and vests, and hemp for making rugs.

-He is no stranger to the processing of wool and hemp, from harvesting to dyeing, a knowledge he acquired at an early age.
+He is no stranger to processing of wool and hemp, from harvesting to dyeing, spinning and hand combing wool and hemp, a knowledge he acquired at an early age.
 He learned the trade from his grandmother.

 Andrei wove his first towel when he was six year old.
 At the age of 12, he was already participating in craft fairs, where he made friends with older weavers, the women who became his “aunts”.